-We typically only hear about instances when lightning strikes people and buildings.
-However, an arborist can tell you that trees are the most common victims.
+As arborists can tell you, trees are the most common victims of lightning strikes.
 Most lightning bolts pass through trees on the way to the ground.
 This is because trees contain a lot of water and water is a better electrical conductor than air.
-The tree trunk in particular contains a high concentration of water near the cambium - just under the bark.
+The tree trunk in particular contains a high concentration of water near the cambium, or just under the bark.

 “Hot” bolts are of lower electrical current but slightly longer duration.
 They are likely to set things on fire.
 In fact, this is the source of approximately 7,500 forest fires in the US each year.

-Fortunately, in the Eastern US, thunderstorms are usually accompanied by heavy rains that quench any fire that breaks out.
+Fortunately, in much of the US, thunderstorms are usually accompanied by heavy rains that quench any fire that breaks out.
 However, many historic shade trees are destroyed by lightning.
 Often, the tree will not be killed instantly, but the open wound created by the lightning strike is an invitation to insects and fungi which can ultimately cause its death.

 The metal of the lightning rod provides an even better conductor than the moisture in the trunk, so the lightning bolt is guided down to earth without injuring the tree.
 While it may be impractical to install a rod in every tree on your landscape, you may narrow down the list of trees which must be protected from lightning by considering these factors: